OutSystems/docs-product/src/develop/ui/patterns/mobile/stackedcards.md

 ---
 tags: runtime-mobileandreactiveweb;
-summary:
+summary: Adds swipeable cards that can be dragged in multiple directions triggering events, such as deny, approve, and archive.
 ---

 # Stacked Cards

 You can use Stacked Cards UI Pattern to add swipeable cards that can be dragged in multiple directions triggering events, such as deny, approve, and archive.
-Ideal when you want to individually scan multiple cards.
+This pattern is ideal when you want to individually scan multiple cards.

    ![](images/stackedcards-preview.png)